 As part of our hackathon event, we challenged teams to find a great solution to this and other problems in our daily working lives.
 Within 48 hours we had a simple working tool from the Android and iOS development teams that excited us enough to task them with taking it further.
 The app was given the name Sesame, after the password in the story of Ali Baba and the 40 Thieves.

 That first solution was a particle fitted into the electromagnetic door lock which acted as a circuit-breaker.
-(If you don’t know what a particle is and want to learn a little something, check out this link.)
 To activate it there was a Bluetooth beacon fitted to the door which showed up on a mobile phone app when it was close enough to the door to be recognised.
 The door would automatically open once someone approached it.

 And it worked… well, sort of.
 It opened doors but there were all of the typical teething problems.
 Too many doors in close proximity meant the app could not recognise which one to open.
 The original particle burnt out quite spectacularly.
 We had some weird issues with the batteries.
 And there was no housing for the whole system.